Sarah Gordy

-Early life

-Born in London to a British mother and American father, Sarah Gordy has lived in both the UK and US.

 Career

 Gordy gained her first professional acting job on the ITV television series, Peak Practice, as Jessica Bain in "Walls of Jericho" (Series 10, Episode 11).
 She subsequently landed many other TV and theatre roles.

 In summer 2010, Gordy found out she had been chosen for the role of Lady Pamela Holland in the new BBC One production of Upstairs Downstairs.
 Lady Pamela was the long-lost sister of the lead character, Sir Hallam.
 Part of her role was written to illustrate the 1930s attitudes to disabilities.
 Her character was introduced in the third episode of the three-part drama.
 Lady Pamela became a regular character in the second series, which was televised in February 2012.

 Gordy starred in episode #3.5 of Call the Midwife, which was first broadcast on BBC One on 16 February 2014.
-She played Sally Harper, a young woman with Down's Syndrome who fell pregnant from her relationship with Jacob Milligan, a young man with cerebral palsy, played by Colin Young.
+She played Sally Harper, a young woman with Down syndrome who became pregnant from her relationship with Jacob Milligan, a young man with cerebral palsy, played by Colin Young.
 Written by series creator, Heidi Thomas, the episode highlighted the treatment of people with physical and intellectual disabilities in British society in the late 1950s.

 Gordy has read four "Bedtime Stories" for CBeebies and acting in the BBC Radio 4 play, Resurrection, in April 2012.

 In 2012, Gordy starred in the short film TimeSlip, written and directed by Suchi Chatterjee.
 It was made with the support of the Oyster Project in Lewes.
 It won the Our Story award in the Oska Bright Film Festival 2013.
 It also won the Our Story Class in the Australian 2014 Sit Down Shut Up & Watch (SDSW) Festival and was short-listed for the Picture This Film Festival in Calgary, Canada.
 Gordy co-directed and played Mary in "The Infant King" for the Oyster Project.